 Bike Touring Route in Ecuador

 I entered Ecuador by cycling from Colombia.
-The route I took through Ecuador, was designed to simply get me from one end to another.
+The route I took through Ecuador, was designed to simply get me from one end to another north to south.

 Due to a lack of funds and visa restrictions (2 months in the case of Ecuador), I didn't have time to cycle down every dirt road to see if it was a good route or not.
 As it turned out, some of the route was on dirt roads regardless!

 Additionally, information for cycling in Ecuador was scarce at the time.
 The availability of good maps and internet access, something we take for granted nowadays simply wasn't there.
-Neither was the time to spend on researching.
+Neither was the time I could spend on researching.
+It was only later I realised that it would have been only a short detour to see Cotopaxi National Park.

 As such, the route I took was roughly the one shown above.
 I created this Google map in 2019, and it was fun to look back to see where I'd cycled!